-- DR. SHAMSHUBARIDAH RAMLEE, PROGRAM MANAGER / CESMED, MALAYSIA
+DR. SHAMSHUBARIDAH RAMLEE, PROGRAM MANAGER / CESMED, MALAYSIA

 The creation of business incubation centers is a proven model for scalability and sustainability.
 Across many sites, the introduction of YEPI business incubators has acted as a proof of concept and impelled a variety of extension and expansion activities within the institutions concerned.
-The collaborative learning success of growing students' entrepreneurial ambitions within the CEM in Chile, for example, has persuaded the institution to support the creation of a dedicated business incubation center.
-This will have a wider institutional reach and will assist student ventures maturation, connecting them with business partners, enhancing their prototypes and connecting them with financial resources.
-Similarly, in Mexico, the newly formed and YEPI-inspired institutional business incubator will promote the consolidation of innovative initiatives in 21 entrepreneurial ventures through a parallel scheme of accompaniment, consultancy and monitoring, coordinated by the Emprende UV program.
-In Burkina Faso, support from YEPI allowed the incubation center at 2iE to broaden its reach to include other non-student, social and environmental entrepreneurs.
-These have brought in additional funds for the institution and strengthened engagement with a broader international and domestic community, thereby raising the institution's profile.
-In Uganda and Tanzania, through the development of incubation centers, the SEE program has generated additional funds and improved resource mobilization across the program.
-In each case, the legacy of these activities will continue after the close of YEPI to the benefit of each participating institution.
+The collaborative learning success of growing students' entrepreneurial ambitions within the CEM in Chile, for example, has persuaded a broader international and domestic community, thereby raising the institution's profile.
+In Uganda and entrepreneurs.
+These have brought in additional funds for the institution and strengthened engagement with enhancing their prototypes and connecting them with financial resources.
+Similarly, in Mexico, the newly institutional reach and will assist student ventures maturation, connecting them with business partners, continue after the close of YEPI to the benefit of each participating institution. and improved resource mobilization across the program.
+In each case, the legacy of these activities will incubation center at 2iE to broaden its reach to include other non-student, social and environmental monitoring, coordinated by the Emprende UV program.
+In Burkina Faso, support from YEPI allowed the initiatives in 21 entrepreneurial ventures through a parallel scheme of accompaniment, consultancy and formed and YEPI-inspired institutional business incubator will promote the consolidation of innovative the institution to support the creation of a dedicated business incubation center.
+This will have a wider Tanzania, through the development of incubation centers, the SEE program has generated additional funds